SCOBIE CUSTOM AUDIO

-I had done considerable designing and construction of tube and solid state amplifiers starting back in the 1960's.
+I began designing and constructing vacuum tube and solid state amplifiers starting back in the 1960's.
 By the mid-80's, this was a serious hobby, getting most of my spare time.
-Upon returning to Canada from a trip to the South Pacific in 1991, I decided to design and construct vacuum tube hifi amplifiers as a full time vocation.
-A study of the existing ultra high-end amplifiers indicated that the finest amplifiers are most satisfying and profitable for a prototyper
+Upon returning to Canada from a trip to the South Pacific in 1991, I decided to devote more of my time to the creation of amplifiers and loudspeakers of higher performance.
+This quest spawned, and was spawned by, creativity and serendipity.

 The Non-existence of the Theoretically Ideal Amplifier

 The theoretically ideal amplifier is an amplifier which, connected to a theoretically ideal speaker and fed with an undistorted signal representing the musical acoustic pressure, creates an exact reproduction of the original musical acoustic pressure from the speaker.
 As simple as this sounds, neither the required information transfer functions nor the configuration of the ideal amplifier, nor the definition of an ideal speaker can be found in any existing literature on the subject of audio reproduction.
-Audio practitioners cannot even agree whether planar electrostatic speakers or cone speakers are better, let alone being able to stipulate the theoretical requirements of an ideal amplifier, which would be intrinsically related to the electrical characteristics of the loading speaker.
+Audio practitioners do not agree whether planar electrostatic speakers or cone speakers are better.
+They have not been able to correctly formulate the theoretical requirements of an ideal amplifier, which would be intrinsically connected with the physical characteristics of the driven loudspeaker.

 The 1895 Flying Machine Business

 The Wright brothers, in 1903, achieved the world's first successful powered heavier-than-air flight.
 At the time of this flight, and for a couple of decades prior, there existed a thriving world-wide business in the creation of so-called flying machines.
-The only problem was that none of the flying machines flew.
+None of these flying machines could actually remain aloft for more than brief periods.
 Lots of money was spent building flying machines and there were lots of experts and there were books of expertise on the subject.
 For example, there was a book on airfoils by a German experimenter who had died in a glider crash.
 This book was considered the bible of airfoil design, just as the Radiotron Designer's Handbook is today considered a bible of tube amplifier design.
 One reason none of the flying machines flew was that the bible was wrong.
 The Wright brothers had a good grasp of the essential skills: physics, and the ability and confidence to experiment with innovation.
 They invented the wind tunnel to assess airfoil designs and quickly discovered that the bible had been wrong; they discovered an efficient airfoil.
 My point here is that the Wright brothers were the first to apply physics and innovation to a problem that had hitherto been the subject of blind tradition.
+The result was success.

 Almost any blindfolded lay person can readily, and accurately, tell the difference between the sound of an acoustic guitar played six feet in front of them and the sound of the same guitar, recorded with the best recording equipment, and played back through the most expensive, or even the "best sounding" high-end audio system.
 The truth is, after hundreds of thousands of man-years had been spent on the development of audio systems, there was not one audio system on earth that sounded anything like the original performance.
 The state of high-end audio today is just like the state of the flying machine business in 1902: none of the flying machines could actually fly and none of the audio systems sound like reality.
 That fateful day in 1903 when the first flying machine flew was yet to arrive for high-end audio.